 Truck Accident Law: What You Need to Know

-State Federal Laws Set the Standard for Truck Driver Conduct
+State and Federal Laws Set the Standard for Truck Driver Conduct

 The trucking industry is regulated by federal and state laws that establish standards that must be followed by all trucking companies and drivers.
 These laws can determine who's responsible for a commercial truck accident.
 The two primary federal agencies that regulate this area are the U.S. Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA).
 The federal trucking regulations are mostly in Title 49 of the Code of Federal Regulations.
 Each state has its own department of transportation to regulate intra-state commercial trucking.

-If your accident was related to the semi-truck, big rig, or other commercial driver not following the regulations that apply to his or her work, the driver and his or her company could be responsible for your injuries.
-Trucks must follow many laws including:
+If your accident was related to the semi-truck, big rig, or other commercial driver not following the regulations that apply to their work, the driver and their company could be responsible for your injuries.
+Trucks must follow many laws, including:

-Drivers of large trucks, such as 18-wheelers, and other commercial vehicles must follow the state statutes and case law on commercial drivers' licensing.
-If the driver involved in an accident with you didn't have the proper license, it can effect your legal case against them and the driver's employer.
+- Commercial Driver Licenses: Drivers of large trucks, such as 18-wheelers, and other commercial vehicles must follow the state statutes and case law on commercial drivers' licensing.
+If the driver involved in an accident with you didn't have the proper license, it can affect your legal case against them and the driver's employer.

 Liability in Truck Accident Cases

-To win your truck accident case you will need to prove that the truck driver and any other parties such as his or her employer are liable or responsible for your injuries.
+To win your truck accident case you will need to prove that the truck driver and any other parties such as their employer are liable or responsible for your injuries.
 The trucking company can be liable for your damages through the legal theory of "vicarious liability."
 This means that employers are responsible for accidents their employees get into during the regular course of business.

-- Medical Expenses - ambulance fees, hospital visits, doctor visits, in-home care services, etc
+- Medical Expenses - ambulance fees, hospital visits, doctor visits, in-home care services

-- Pain and Suffering - the mental and physical distress of the pain, anxiety, stress, etc
+- Pain and Suffering - the mental and physical distress of the pain, anxiety, and stress

 - Lost Wages - any lost work or pay due to the accident and follow-up health care appointments